-Photographs, Identification Badges, Tuberculin Tests
+Student Photographs and Identification Badges

 Each student is required to be photographed during the first session.
-These photographs are required for school and Faculty purposes and are used to produce identification badges which must be worn in the hospitals.
-During the year students will also be required to undergo a tuberculin test and if warranted a BCG vaccination and/or chest X-ray as a precaution for hospital attendance.
-Further details are issued during the year.
+These photographs are required for school and Faculty purposes and are also used to produce identification badges which must be worn in the hospitals.